Jacques d'Amboise (dancer)

-Jacques d'Amboise (born Joseph Jacques Ahearn, July 28, 1934 – May 2, 2021) was an American ballet dancer, choreographer, actor, and educator.
+Jacques d'Amboise (born Joseph Jacques Ahearn; July 28, 1934 – May 2, 2021) was an American ballet dancer, choreographer, and educator.
 He joined the New York City Ballet in 1949 and was named principal dancer in 1953, and throughout his time with the company he danced 24 roles for George Balanchine.
 He also made film appearances, including Seven Brides for Seven Brothers and Carousel.
 He choreographed 17 ballets for the New York City Ballet and retired from performing in 1984.

 D'Amboise founded the National Dance Institute in 1976 to promote dance to children.
 His work with the institute was featured in the documentary, He Makes Me Feel Like Dancin', which won an Academy Award and a Primetime Emmy Award.
 He received the MacArthur Fellowship in 1990, the Kennedy Center Honors in 1995, and the National Medal of Arts in 1998.

 Early life and training

 Joseph Jacques Ahearn was born on July 28, 1934, in Dedham, Massachusetts, to an Irish American father, Andrew Ahearn, and a mother of French Canadian descent, Georgette D'Amboise.
 He was one of four children.
 His father worked as a personal telegraph operator to Joseph P. Kennedy Sr. The family later moved to Washington Heights, Manhattan, New York.
 His father became an elevator operator at the Columbia Presbyterian Hospital.

 At age seven, d'Amboise was sent to his sister's ballet class, and within six months he entered George Balanchine's School of American Ballet.
 In 1946 his mother managed to convince the family to change their surname from Ahearn to hers, d'Amboise, as "it's aristocratic, it's French...and it's a better name".
 Thus his name was legally changed to Joseph Jacques d'Amboise.
 The same year he started performing child roles with Ballet Society.
 He left high school at age fifteen when he joined the New York City Ballet.